NotAProton/ror-blog/README.md

 # RORBlog

-Because the world needed another blogging app written in RoR but deployed on k8s for handling the large traffic of two visitors with user agents being google-bot and bing-bot twice a day...
+Because the world needed another blogging app written in RoR but deployed on k8s for handling large spikes of the only two visitors with user agents being google-bot and bing-bot twice a day...

 ## Features
 - **Ruby on Rails**: A modern web framework for building scalable applications.